 However, if you didn’t ask, you can sometimes locate the placenta.
 See how to do it below.

 Once you know, finding your results is simple.
 If the placenta is on your right side, you’re more likely to have a boy.
 But, according to the theory, if the placenta is forming on your left side, you’re more likely to have a girl.

 How to Tell Where the Placenta Is On an Ultrasound

 In an ultrasound image, the interior of the uterus is filled with amniotic fluid, which appears black on the screen.
 You can also see the surrounding uterine wall which is gray.
 The placenta will appear as a smooth gray mass on the image along the uterine wall.

-So, while there may be examples of mothers who’ve used the Ramzi theory and correctly determined the sex of their babies, they may have just gotten lucky.
+So, while there may be examples of mothers who’ve used this method and correctly determined the sex of their babies, they may have just gotten lucky.
 Even if you guess whether you’re having a boy or girl, you might be right.
 The Ramzi theory may be about as accurate as that.

-With the facts in mind, you can go ahead and use the Ramzi theory, but you should view it as something to do just for fun.
+With the facts in mind, you can go ahead and use the method, but you should view it as something to do just for fun.
 The accuracy of the theory is questionable at best.
 Don’t make any significant purchases based on the results!

 Ramzi Theory vs. Nub Theory